Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Formation of high-mass black holes

 To better understand the formation of these massive BHs we first identify those that have been involved with a least one previous merger.
 Fig.~\ref{fig:scatterHier} reproduces the scatter between primary and secondary masses, although now we identify two groups based on whether this is a first time merger, or a hierarchical merger where either the primary, secondary or both components have been involved in a previous merger.
 From Fig.~\ref{fig:scatterHier}, we can see the clear mass limit at $45\,\mathrm{M_{\sun}}$ for the majority of the first time mergers.
 However, we also see two \textit{first time} mergers which far exceed the PPSN cut-off, one at $\approx100\,\mathrm{M_{\sun}}$ and one at $225\,\mathrm{M_{\sun}}$.

 We investigate the formation of the $225\,\mathrm{M_{\sun}}$ BH we track its evolution from the ZAMS of its stellar progenitor up to the end of the simulation.
 Firstly, we found this binary in the Z2-M5-D5 cluster model without primordial binaries, thus it is one of the clusters with the highest density.
 We further found that this massive BH was the result of eight previous stellar mergers which produced a $397\,\mathrm{M_{\sun}}$ star which is then swallowed by a $26.7\,\mathrm{M_{\sun}}$ BH.
 This results in a $225\,\mathrm{M_{\sun}}$ BH which, following the merger with one final star of mass $2\,\mathrm{M_{\sun}}$, forms a BBH and eventually merges.
 Notably, we find that the remnant of this BBH merger then goes on to form another merging BBH three more times.
+We note that a caveat to this evolutionary pathway is the fact that $\tt PeTar$ does not currently model mass loss during stellar collisions.
+For massive stars with loosely bound envelopes it is likely that stellar collisions remove significant mass from the star, thus restricting mass growth.
 We show a schematic of these mergers in the left panel of Fig.~\ref{fig:MassiveBBHSchmatic} along with the masses of all the components.
 We also note that in this case, GW recoil kicks are unlikely to be large enough to eject the remnant from the cluster due to the low mass ratio of the BBH \citep{holley-bockelmann_gravitational_2008}.
 Since this merger was found in a cluster with no primordial binaries, we then choose another hierarchical merger from a cluster model containing a primordial binary population to compare the evolutionary pathways.
 We opt for a hierarchical merger with the $M_{\rm 1}=57.4\,\mathrm{M_{\sun}}$ and $M_{\rm 2}=25.5\,\mathrm{M_{\sun}}$.
 We find that the secondary BH is the result of the evolution of a primordial binary system, which undergoes some period of mass transfer before one component forms a BH and then quickly merges with its companion star.
 On the other hand, the primary BH is the remnant of a previous BBH merger where the binary was from the primordial binary population, evolved together, formed a BBH and merged.
 The schematic from this merger chain is shown in the right panel of Fig.~\ref{fig:MassiveBBHSchmatic}.